EricZinda/Perplexity/docs/pxint/pxint0030ImplementPredication.md

 Since the arguments to the predication are again unbound, this shows that the only large files in the world are "file2.txt".

 With two predications implemented, We can start calling more than one predication and eventually deal with a whole MRS resolved tree.
-But first we need to understand [the State object](pxint0020PythonBasics)
+But first we need to write the code that actually calls the predications by building [the solver](pxint0040BuildSolver).

 > Comprehensive source for the completed tutorial is available [here](https://github.com/EricZinda/Perplexity/tree/main/samples/hello_world)